Benchmarking Unlearning for Vision Transformers: Experimental Setup

-We evaluate unlearning methods on four different image classification benchmarks that vary in dataset size, semantic complexity, and number of classes.
-Specifically, we use CIFAR-10, CIFAR-100 \citep{cifars}, and SVHN \citep{svhn}, which are standard datasets commonly adopted in prior machine unlearning studies.
-To assess scalability to larger and more complex settings, we additionally benchmark on ImageNet-1K \citep{deng2009imagenet} using its validation set.
-Among these, CIFAR-10 and CIFAR-100 provide controlled settings with increasing class granularity, while SVHN represents a large-scale but semantically simpler dataset.
-ImageNet-1K serves as the pretraining dataset for VTs and enables evaluation under realistic, high-complexity conditions.
+For each dataset, as described in Section \ref{sec:mu}, we split the training data $D$ into a forget set $D_f$ (the examples whose influence should be removed from the model) and a retain set $D_r=D\setminus D_f$ (the remaining training examples).
+The original model $\theta_o$ is trained or fine-tuned on the full training set $D$, while the retrained reference model $\theta_r$ is trained using the same initialization and training protocol, but only on $D_r$.
+The unlearned model $\theta_u$ is obtained by applying an unlearning algorithm to $\theta_o$ using $D_f$ and $D_r$.
+Thus, $\theta_r$ represents the ideal target of exact unlearning, i.e., the model that would have been obtained had the forget examples never been used.
+We evaluate unlearning methods on four different image classification benchmarks that vary in dataset size, semantic complexity, and number of classes: CIFAR-10, CIFAR-100 \citep{cifars}, SVHN \citep{svhn}, and ImageNet-1K \citep{deng2009imagenet}, which are standard datasets commonly adopted in prior machine unlearning studies.
+CIFAR-10 and CIFAR-100 provide controlled settings with increasing class granularity, while SVHN is larger but semantically simpler.
+To assess scalability to larger and more complex settings, we additionally benchmark on ImageNet-1K using its validation set.